kgw-wilson/ltijs-moodle-dev/README.md

 The goal was to create a streamlined, developer-friendly environment for building and testing LTI tools locally with Moodle.

-This project is provided as-is and may serve best as a reference or starting point rather than a production-ready solution.
+This project is provided as-is and will serve best as a reference or starting point rather than a production-ready solution.

-If you have questions, suggestions, or notice any issues, feel free to open an issue — feedback is welcome.
+If you have questions, suggestions, or notice any issues, feel free to open an issue.
+Feedback is welcome, and I'll do my best to respond promptly.

 All code in this repository is released under the MIT License and is free for commercial and non-commercial use.